Unifying • Mobilizing • Empowering the fight

 And Who are we?

-We are a growing community of musicians, music lovers, and lovers of democracy, creating and sharing jingles that actually do something—empowering those who are fighting to protect our voice—like a Trojan horse of art and music, riding straight into the heart of the battlefield where our freedoms are at risk.
-But we rely on you to spread the word.
+We are a small but growing community of musicians, but mainly music lovers, and lovers of democracy, creating a movement by sharing jingles that actually do something—empowering those who are fighting to protect our voice—like a Trojan horse of art and music, riding straight into the heart of the battlefield where our freedoms are at risk.
+While we look for more organizations to take this to the next level, you can help by spreading the word.
+Don’t wait till it’s too late.

 Why jingles and why one place

-Everyone is a lover of music—a perfect and peaceful way to gather democracy loving Americans where we have special power–together in one single place.
+Everyone is a lover of music—a perfect and peaceful way to gather democracy loving Americans.
+When we come together in one place, the full force of the people’s power is applied.

 Thank you,